-If an authority were in financial difficulty, the prospects are thus that alternative arrangements might be made by central government either for the continuation of the services it provides or for assistance with the recovery of a deficit over more than one financial year.
+If an authority were in financial difficulty, the prospects are thus that alternative arrangements might be made by central government either for the continuation of the services it provides or for assistance with the recovery of a deficit over more than one financial year and indeed, correspondence from MHCLG during Covid-19 is supportive of this approach.
 As a result of this, it would not therefore be appropriate for local authority financial statements to be provided on anything other than a going concern basis.
 Accounts drawn up under the Code therefore assume that a local authority's services will continue to operate for the foreseeable future.

 During 2022/23 the delivery of the Council's services to our residents has been impacted by a number of factors, including: high inflation levels and the ongoing 'cost of living' crisis; labour shortages in key occupations; increasing service demand and complexity of need of those requiring our support; and uncertainty around future years' funding.
-Despite the challenges, the council reported a £778k underspend (6% against budget) for the financial period ending 31st March 2023 and this was due to a VAT refund payable by HMRC of £2.8m following the final decision associated with a long standing appeal related to the VAT treatment of leisure services by local authorities.
+Despite the challenges, the council reported a £10k overspend (0% against budget) for the financial period ending 31st March 2023